 A person must not, without reasonable excuse, do anything that results in the interference with, or the rendering ineffective of, any protective equipment or safety device provided for the occupational safety and health of members of the workforce engaged in a petroleum operation or geothermal energy operation if the person knew (or ought reasonably to have known) that the equipment or device was protective equipment or a safety device.

-Penalty: $3 300 or imprisonment for 6 months or both.
+Penalty: a fine of $3 300 or imprisonment for 6 months or both.

 [Clause 74 inserted by No. 13 of 2005 s.
 17; amended by No. 35 of 2007 s.
-86.]
+86; No. 42 of 2010 s.
+60(6).]

 75. No charges to be levied on members of workforce